hominidae/agi-arduino/README.md

 So, one library sets up the framework for how the Arduino and the DS18B20 talk to each and the other gives the Arduino the language that they speak to each other in.

-# Instructons to follow

-There are several projects that serve as excellent guides for working with the DS18B20 temperature sensors.
+# A better overview of how to wire the DS18B20 sensors are available from these tutorials:

 We'll be using them as a starting ground for accomplishing the objective of connecting an Arduino to a PC and logging the temperature of any connected sensors for a long period of time.